blockjoy/blockvisor-protocols/docs/HOWTO.md

 ### Runtime Interface (Rhai scripts)

 The Rhai scripts (`main.rhai` and other imported scripts like `aux.rhai`) serve as the primary configuration interface between your protocol image and the BlockJoy API.
 These files:
-1. Access the protocol image metadata through the `node_env()` function
+1. Access the protocol image metadata from `babel.yaml` through the `node_env()` function
-2. Configure protocol image behavior based on the selected variant
+2. Configure protocol image behavior based on the selected `babel.yaml` variant
 3. Initialize and manage protocol services
 4. Report node status back to the API